Nhandumirim

 Nhandumirim is differentiated from other Santa Maria dinosaurs such as Staurikosaurus and Saturnalia on the basis of its more gracile, long-legged proportions and several more specific skeletal features.
-However, it is noteworthy that the holotype of Nhandumirim is an immature individual.

-Several features of the tibia led the describers of the genus and species to consider Nhandumirim waldsangae possibly the earliest theropod, but some analyses in their study offer alternative positions within Saurischia.
-All subsequent studies considered Nhandumirim an early sauropodomorph, closely-associated with Saturnalia and Chromogisaurus.
+However, it is noteworthy that the holotype is an immature individual.
+Several features of the tibia led the describers to consider the genus to be possibly the earliest theropod, but some analyses in their study offer alternative positions within Saurischia.
+All subsequent studies considered Nhandumirim an early sauropodomorph, closely related to Saturnalia and Chromogisaurus.

 Discovery

 Nhandumirim is known from a single partial skeleton, LPRP/USP 0651, which includes several vertebrae, a right ilium, and most of a right hindlimb.
 This skeleton was found at the site of Cerro da Alemoa (also known as Waldsanga or Sanga do Mato) in Santa Maria, Rio Grande do Sul.
 Waldsanga is a historically important Triassic site which also preserved the type specimens of Saturnalia, Rauisuchus, Gomphodontosuchus, and Alemoatherium.
 The site preserves Carnian-age sediments of the Santa Maria Formation, and LPRP/USP 0651 specifically comes from the top of the Alemoa member on that site.
 The generic name Nhandumirim roughly translates to "small rhea" in the Tupi-Guarani language.
 The specific name refers to Waldsanga.